Arizona State vs. Utah NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Arizona State and its opponents have scored at least 50.5 points or more just one time this year.
+- Arizona State and its opponents have scored at least 51 points or more only one time this year.

-- Utah's games have gone over 50.5 points in two opportunities this season.

-- The two teams combine to average 64.1 points per game, 13.6 more than the total in this contest.
+- The two teams combine to score 64.1 points per game, 13.1 more than the total in this contest.

-- This contest's over/under is 11.3 points above the 39.2 these two squads combine to surrender per game this season.
+- This contest's over/under is 11.8 points greater than the 39.2 these two squads combine to allow per game this season.

-- Sun Devils games this season feature an average total of 52.2 points, a number 1.7 points higher than Saturday's over/under.
+- The Sun Devils and their opponents have scored an average of 52.2 points per game in 2021, 1.2 more than Saturday's total.

-- In 2021, games involving the Utes have averaged a total of 49.8 points, 0.7 fewer than this game's set over/under.

 Arizona State Stats and Trends

-- When Arizona State puts up more than 23 points, it is 3-1 against the spread and 5-0 overall.
+- Arizona State is 3-1 against the spread and 5-0 overall in games when it scores more than 23 points.

-- Arizona State is 3-2 against the spread and 5-1 overall when the team amasses over 339.4 yards.
+- In games that Arizona State totals more than 339.4 yards, the team is 3-2 against the spread and 5-1 overall.

-- The Sun Devils have turned the ball over nine times this season, two more turnovers than the Utes have forced (7).
+- The Sun Devils have turned the ball over two more times (9 total) than the Utes have forced a turnover (7) this season.

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.